athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Living Graffiti (Chalk).md

     desc: "`pf2:1` Splatter +11 (nonlethal, range increment 20 feet)\n__Damage__  1d4 + 4 bludgeoning plus splatter"

   - name: "Cone of Chalk"
-    desc: "`pf2:2`  The living graffiti expels a 15-foot cone of chalk.
+    desc: "`pf2:2`  The living graffiti expels a @Template[cone|distance:15] of chalk.
 Each creature in the area must succeed at a DC 20 Reflex check save or be [[Conditions/Blinded|Blinded]] for 1 round or until it Interacts to wipe the chalk from its eyes.\n\nThe living graffiti can't use Cone of Chalk again for 1d4 rounds."

   - name: "Splatter"
     desc: "  A living graffiti splatters into a creature's face with its splatter Strike.
 On a hit, the target is [[Conditions/Dazzled|Dazzled]] for 1 round or until it Interacts to remove the paint from its face."